SansGuidon/bookmarks/README.md

 * [Joon Ian Wong & Nikhil Sonnad](https://qz.com/639952/googles-ai-won-the-game-go-by-defying-millennia-of-basic-human-instinct/) - (2016) Google’s AI won the game Go by defying millennia of basic human instinct
 * [Radim Řehůřek](https://rare-technologies.com/go_games_life/) - (2016) Go, Games, Strategy and Life: The Big Picture | on Go, insights vs victories, also about creativity
 * [50GamesLike](https://www.50gameslike.com/) - video game recommendation engine with more than 40 000 video games : select a game you love and discover 50 recommendations.
+* [CARRION](https://store.steampowered.com/app/953490/CARRION/) - is a reverse horror game in which you assume the role of an amorphous creature of unknown origins, stalking and consuming those that imprisoned you.
 * [7DRL Challenge 2019](https://itch.io/jam/7drl-challenge-2019) - In 2005, the roguelike community established a yearly event, the 7DRL Challenge, in which developers are challenged to create a roguelike in seven days.
 This allows one to have the shared misery of knowing you are not the only one tracking down a bad pointer at the 167th hour.
 The annual event occurs during a week in early March.
 * [NeoGAF Forum](https://www.neogaf.com/forums/gaming-discussion.2/) - Gaming Discussion Forum
 * [NeoGAF](https://www.neogaf.com/threads/nice-looking-dos-games.1502653/) - (2019) Nice looking DOS games | Discussion thread